How To Start an Online Business

 The first thing you need to do is choose what your online business is going to focus on; your niche.

-This is not something I am going to go deep into here, but I have some useful links at the end of the article if this is something you need help with.
+This is not something I am going to go deep into here.
+It is just too big a topic.
+Instead, I have some useful links at the end of the article if this is something you need help with.

 So let me explain what I am going to cover.